 Savourna Stevenson’s three large scale children’s orchestral works with narrative, Misterstourworm and the Kelpie’s Gift, Hansel and Gretel and The Snow Queen, plus three orchestrated songs for the National Youth Choirs of Scotland signify her major contribution to music for children.

-Recent commissions include works for choir and for pedal harp, whilst Savourna is currently writing her largest composition to date, a work for piano and orchestra entitled The Secret Life of a Piano, and a choral commission for Cappella Nova.
+Recent commissions include works for choir, pedal harp and a Live Music Now commission for guitar and flute.
+Savourna is also currently writing a work for piano and orchestra entitled The Secret Life of a Piano.

 Savourna Stevenson, “a composer who is a national treasure” (The Herald), began playing the piano and composing from the age of 5 with her father, the composer Ronald Stevenson, and made her concert debut with the harp at the age of 15 at the Queen Elizabeth Hall, London.

 Although her music strongly reflects her Scottish roots, it also reveals her uniquely eclectic and innovative urge to break through stylistic barriers between classical, folk, world music and jazz.

 She championed the clarsach, the traditional Scottish harp, from an early age and has written prolifically for the instrument, collaborating with traditional artists including Aly Bain, Danny Thompson, Davy Spillane, June Tabor and Eddi Reader.
 Musical experimentation across a variety of genres led to more collaborations with artists such as African Kora player Toumani Diabate, the Bhundu Boys (Zimbabwe), Iranian percussionists The Chemiranis and many more at Peter Gabriel’s Real World Studios and WOMAD festivals.